-Florida State defensive end Jermaine Johnson II is a rapidly ascending 2022 NFL Draft prospect.
-However, the spotlight hasn’t always fallen on the Eden Prairie, Minnesota native.
+Over the last few months, Florida State defensive end Jermaine Johnson II has established himself as a top-10 prospect in the 2022 NFL Draft.
+The spotlight hasn’t always fallen on the Eden Prairie, Minnesota native.
 His journey has been one of struggle, internal reflection, and last chances.
-Ultimately, his talent has prevailed, and Johnson’s scouting report reveals why NFL Draft analysts across the nation are touting him so highly.
+However, his talent has ultimately prevailed, and Johnson’s scouting report reveals why NFL Draft analysts across the nation are touting him so highly.

 Jermaine Johnson II NFL Draft Profile

 - School: Florida State

 - Height: 6’4 3/8″

 - Wingspan: 82 7/8″